hannesrandow/DS-homework-1/README.md

 - It is important that the solution has the same name, with _solution added to it

 For example if the sudoku puzzle is stored in the file sudoku1.csv then the solution should be in the file sudoku1_solution.csv

+It is highly recommended to run the application on Linux.